hook-lang/hook-vscode-extension/README.md

 ## What is Hook?

-Hook is a simple, small, cross-platform, dynamically typed scripting language that combines imperative and functional programming.
+Hook is an imperative, cross-platform, dynamically typed scripting language based on the mutable value semantics approach.

 See more about Hook on [GitHub](https://github.com/fabiosvm/hook-lang).